Garin College

 Garin College is a New Zealand Catholic, integrated, co-educational day and boarding secondary school in Nelson on the northern outskirts of Richmond.
 The college opened on 28 January 2002 to serve the Catholic community, particularly in the upper South Island.

 The college is named after Father Antoine Marie Garin (1810–1889) who was the founding pastor of the Catholic Church in Nelson.
 The proprietor of the school is the Catholic Archbishop of Wellington.

+Enrolment

+As a state-integrated school, the proprietors of Garin College charge compulsory attendance dues to cover capital costs.
+For the 2025 school year, the attendance dues payable is $1,147 per year per student.